Associate Professor of Latin American Studies

 Ph.D., Latin American History, University of Kansas, 1998

 Office: 310 Gaige Building

 Dr. Kirwin Shaffer is Professor of Latin American Studies.
-He teaches courses on Latin American and Caribbean History, Latin American Studies, Global Terrorism and Political Violence, and International Literature and Film.
+He teaches courses on Latin American and Caribbean History, Latin American Studies, Global Terrorism and Political Violence, Dissent, and International Literature and Film.
 When not teaching, he continues research on transnational anarchism in the Americas.
 In 2005, he published his book Anarchism and Countercultural Politics in Early Twentieth-Century Cuba (University Press of Florida).
 In 2013, he published his second book Black Flag Boricuas: Anarchism, Antiauthoritarianism, and the Left in Puerto Rico, 1897-1921 (University of Illinois Press).
 In 2015 he published the book In Defiance of Boundaries: Anarchism in Latin American History (University Press of Florida) which he co-edited with Geoffroy de Laforcade.
-He is currently working on a book-length manuscript that looks at anarchist networks that criss-crossed the Caribbean region, including Panama, Mexico, Puerto Rico, Cuba and the United States.
+He is currently working on a book-length manuscript that looks at anarchist networks that crisscrossed the Caribbean region, including Panama, Mexico, Puerto Rico, Cuba and the United States.
 The tentative title for the book is Caribbean Anarchism: Countercultural Politics and Transnational Networks in the Age of US Expansionism, 1890s-1920s.

 Most Recent Publications: